-Emerging Markets Risk - The risk of foreign investment may be especially high in countries with emerging markets or that are otherwise economically tied to emerging market countries.
+Emerging Markets Risk - The risk of foreign investment may be especially high in countries with emerging markets.
 The governments and economies of these countries may be more unstable than developed countries.
 Numerous emerging market countries have a history of, and continue to experience serious, and potentially continuing, economic and political problems.
 Securities of companies located in emerging market countries may be substantially more volatile, and may be substantially less liquid, than the securities of companies located in developed foreign markets.
 Stock markets in many emerging market countries are relatively small, expensive to trade in and generally have higher risks than those in developed markets.
 There may be less publicly available and reliable information about issuers as compared to developed markets.
-Emerging market countries may also have less stringent regulation of accounting, auditing, financial reporting and recordkeeping requirements, which would affect a fund's ability to evaluate potential portfolio companies.
-As a result, there could be less information about issuers in emerging market countries, which could negatively affect the ability of a fund's advisor or sub-advisor to evaluate local companies of their potential impact on the Fund's performance.
+Emerging market countries may also have less stringent regulation of accounting, auditing, financial reporting recordkeeping requirements, which would affect a fund's ability to evaluate potential portfolio companies.
 Foreigners are often limited in their ability to invest in, and withdraw assets from, these markets.
 Shareholder claims and regulatory actions that are available in the U.S. may be difficult or impossible to pursue in emerging market countries.
 Additional restrictions may be imposed under other conditions.
 In addition, foreign investors, such as a mutual fund, are subject to a variety of special restrictions in many emerging market countries.
 Frontier market countries generally have smaller economies or less developed capital markets and, as a result, the risks of investing in emerging market countries are magnified in frontier market countries.

-Equity Market Risk (sometimes referred to as Equity Risk or Equity Security Risk) - The risk that the value of equity or equity-related securities, such as common stocks and preferred securities, may decline due to general market conditions which are not specifically related to a particular company or to factors affecting a particular industry or industries, sector or sectors, or country or countries.
+Equity Market Risk (sometimes referred to as Equity Risk or Equity Security Risk) - The risk that the value of common stocks may decline due to general market conditions which are not specifically related to a particular company or to factors affecting a particular industry or industries, sector or sectors, or country or countries.
 Economic, market, political and issuer-specific conditions and events will cause the value of commons stocks, and the funds that own them, to rise or fall.
 Common stocks generally fluctuate in value more than bonds and may decline significantly over short time periods.
-Stock markets are volatile, with periods of rising prices and periods of falling prices.
+Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 Even a long-term investment approach cannot guarantee a profit.
-In addition, preferred securities may be subject to greater credit risk or other risks, such as risks related to deferred and omitted distributions, limited voting rights, liquidity, interest rates, regulatory changes and special redemption rights.